ChrisH2727/Milestone-1/readme.md

 **3.4.2** At small screen widths (320px) the navigation bar will collapse to an icon.

-**3.4.3** Clicking in the collapsed icon will reveal the navigation bar vertically aligned.
+**3.4.3** Clicking on the collapsed icon will reveal the navigation bar vertically aligned.

-**3.4.4** To aid visitor navigation, navigation bar items will highlight indicating the page being displayed.
+**3.4.4** To aid visitor navigation, the navigation bar items will highlight indicating the page currently being displayed.

 **3.4.5** Hovering above a navigation bar item will result in that navigation bar item being highlighted.

-**3.4.6** With the exception of the page leading to the CV, all pages will display the header and footer in the same position
+**3.4.6** With the exception of the page leading to the CV, all pages will display the header and footer in the same position.

-**3.4.7** The user will always be able to navigate back to the home page
+**3.4.7** The user will always be able to navigate back to the home page.

 **3.4.8** Each page will include a common banner to uniquely identify the web site.

 **3.4.9** Clicking on icons located in either the header or footer will result in a successful hyperlink to the selected web site.

+**3.4.10** It will not be possible to send me a message from the contact page without completing all the necessary fields.

+**3.4.11** If the site visitor completes all the fields on the contact page and clicks on the submit button, then she/he will receive a confirmatory notification message.

 ### 3.5 Surface

 The following requirements have been identified at this level and referenced for testing purposes.

-**3.5.1** All pages will render to provide a readable display at 1206px, 768px and 320px screen widths
+**3.5.1** All pages will render to provide a readable display at 1206px, 768px and 320px screen widths.

-**3.5.2** The design will use a limited pallet of colours (less than 7)
+**3.5.2** The design will use a limited pallet of colours (less than 7).

 **3.5.3** Each page will be structured using the "rule of three" unless this makes the page unreadable.

-**3.5.4** If using the "rule of three" makes the page unreadable on a smaller screen, then in the first instance content will be stacked
+**3.5.4** If using the "rule of three" makes the page unreadable on a smaller screen, then in the first instance content will be stacked.

-**3.5.5** If hiding unnecessary images and icons continues to make pages unreadable at smaller screen widths, unnecessary images and icons will be hidden from the visitor.
+**3.5.5** If stacking text is not sufficient for making a page readable at a small screen width, then images and icons will be hidden from view.

 ### 4.0 Non Functional Requirements